softwaresaved/byte-sized-rse/episodes/13-code-editor.md

 Something that's also useful is VSCode's ability (via the Python and Pylance extensions) to help you write and format your code whilst you're typing.

-For example, on a blank line somewhere, enter `for x in something:`.
+For example, on a blank line somewhere, enter `for x in something:`, and press the enter (or return) key.

 On the next line, we can see that it's automatically indented it for us, knowing that we're inside a loop.